Death Valley Days: Cast

 Each of the 452 television episodes was introduced by a host.
-The longest running was "The Old Ranger," a character played by veteran actor Stanley Andrews from 1952 to 1965.
+The longest running was "The Old Ranger," a character played by veteran actor Stanley Andrews from 1952 to 1964.

 Following the departure of Andrews, all subsequent hosts appeared under their own names, starting with Ronald Reagan, the former host of CBS's General Electric Theater.
-Reagan appeared in twenty-one episodes of Death Valley Days, including the 1965 segment "A City Is Born" in which he played mining developer Charles Poston, the "Father of Arizona".
+Reagan appeared in 21 episodes of Death Valley Days, including the 1965 segment "A City Is Born" in which he played mining developer Charles Poston, the "Father of Arizona".

-When Reagan left to run for Governor of California, he was succeeded by Robert Taylor.
+When Reagan left to run for governor of California, he was succeeded by Robert Taylor.
 Like Reagan, Taylor appeared as a character in some of the shows, including "The Day All Marriages Were Cancelled" (1966), also based on the career of Charles Poston.
 He portrayed Horace Bell in another 1967 episode, "Major Horace Bell."
 That same year in the episode "Shanghai Kelly's Birthday Party," Taylor played James Kelly of San Francisco.
-After playing Porter Stockton in another 1967 episode "Halo for a Badman", he would portray Texas John Slaughter, a role most associated with Tom Tryon, in the 1968 Death Valley Days episode "A Short Cut through Tombstone".
+After playing Porter Stockton in another 1967 episode "Halo for a Badman", he would portray Texas John Slaughter, in the 1968 episode "A Short Cut through Tombstone".

-Taylor became gravely ill in 1969, and after 69 episodes was succeeded by Dale Robertson, former star of two other western series, Tales of Wells Fargo and Iron Horse.
-Robertson would serve as host and occasional actor for 23 episodes until production of new episodes ceased in 1970.
-In 1975, the show briefly returned in reruns, with singer Merle Haggard providing narration for some previously made episodes.
+Taylor became gravely ill in 1969, and after 69 episodes was succeeded by Dale Robertson, former star of two other Western series, Tales of Wells Fargo and Iron Horse.
+Robertson served as host and occasional actor for 23 episodes until production of new episodes ceased in 1970.
+In 1975, the show briefly returned in reruns, with singer Merle Haggard providing narration for some previously produced episodes.

 The commercial spokesperson for the show was Rosemary DeCamp.
 When the show began in 1952, Dorothy McCann gave DeCamp a long-term contract to have DeCamp and her daughters appear in the commercials.
 She also appeared in four episodes.

-While the series followed the anthology format, with all new stories and characters in each episode, the series would utilize many character actors over its 18-year run; some of whom (such as Don Haggerty, John Pickard, Gregg Barton, Michael Vallon, James Seay, Guy Wilkerson and Roy Engel) would reappear over the entire run of the series.
+While the series followed the anthology format, with all new stories and characters in each episode, the series utilized many character actors over its 18-year run.
+Some, (such as Don Haggerty, John Pickard, Gregg Barton, Michael Vallon, James Seay, Guy Wilkerson and Roy Engel) appeared in multiple episodes over the entire run of the series.